-At the crossing of the Krutenau district, the Lauch used to be used by the market gardeners, fishmongers and tanners who passed through there in small, flat-bottomed boats.
+At the crossing of the Krutenau district, the Lauch was used by the market gardeners, fishmongers and tanners who passed through there in small, flat-bottomed boats.

-The first stop in the tour of the Little Venice of Colmar is the Quai de la Poissonnerie (Fishing Quay), which is accessible by a small bridge that crosses Rue des Tanneurs.
-Fishermen used to sell fresh fish here that had been caught in Colmar’s waters.
+The first stop in the tour of the Little Venice of Colmar is the Quai de la Poissonnerie (Fishing Quay), accessible by a small bridge that crosses Rue des Tanneurs.
+There, fishermen sold fresh fish that had been caught in Colmar’s waters.